 Inhumans – July 2019

 Now this is a really tough one.
 The fact of the matter is that the Inhumans-film isn’t here until mid-2019.
-But I’ll try to come up with some suggestions that make sense.
-First of all – Damien Chazelle.
-At this moment very unexperienced directors are being handed huge jobs, with Colin Trevorrow being a perfect example of how independent directors become studio-driven.
+I’ll try to come up with a suggestion that makes sense, but also two out-of-the-box options.
+Starting with – Damien Chazelle.
+At this moment very inexperienced directors are being handed huge jobs, with Colin Trevorrow being a perfect example of how independent directors become studio-driven.
 Chazelle is as talented as they come, and could be Marvel’s Trevorrow.

 Another out-of-the-box option could be Drew Pearce.
 Pearce is best known for having worked on the story for Mission: Impossible – Rogue Nation and the screenplay for Iron Man 3, but he is connected to a lot of projects.
 Now, I do think he could be an option as a director.
 Why?
 Well, he’s worked with Marvel in the past, and his One-Shot All Hail The King is perhaps the best of all of Marvel’s One-Shots.